SAI Rebrand Case Study

-My Role: Art direction, branding, graphic design
+My Role: Art direction, branding, graphic design, animation

-Timeline: 4 months
+Timeline: 3 months

-Company: SAI Med Partners
+Company: The SAI Group

 Collaborative ideation: Engaging stakeholders at every stage kept me aligned on objectives.
 Rather than presenting a final design without input, I worked alongside senior leadership to ensure the project stayed focused and that feedback was effectively incorporated.